Beenjmin/LearningPaths-FrontEndMentor/LearningPaths/1.qr-code-component-main/README.md

 # Frontend Mentor - QR code component solution

-Primeira solução criada para o desafio QR Code component fornecida pelo FrontEnd Mentor atraves do seguimento Learning Paths.
+First solution created for the QR Code component challenge provided by FrontEnd Mentor through the Learning Paths program.
-- O desafio consiste na criação de uma página estática com um conteiner de conteúdo fornecendo a imagem de QR Code e uma descrição abaixo dele.
-Design encontra-se abaixo.
+- The challenge consists of creating a static page with a content container providing the QR Code image and a description below it.
+The design is shown below.

 ![design page QR COde componente](./preview.jpg)

 ### Links
-Solução do projeto encontra-se hospedada pelo Vercel pelo seguinte link abaixo:
+The project solution is hosted on Vercel at the following link below:

 Vercel: [https://qrcode-page.vercel.app/](https://qrcode-page.vercel.app/)